 Baking is a chemical process as much as it is a delicious one.
 Recipes often call for the addition of an acid to react to a base/basic, causing chemical reactions like the development of carbon dioxide that causes baked goods to rise.

 Natural cocoa is an acidic ingredient, so when mixed into a batter it is often accompanied by baking soda (a base) to create the carbon dioxide in a batter to help the final produce rise.
 Because Dutch-processed cocoa is low acid, it will require more acid (like baking powder or buttermilk) added to the batter for it to properly rise.
+If you’d like to learn more, the LA Times Test Kitchen went in-depth into which recipes work best with each type of cocoa.

 7. Keep your chocolate dry